 The probation period for most of the central government jobs is two years.
 UPSC or Union Public Service Commission and SSC or Staff Selection Commission, both follow a probation period of two years.
 As such, all positions related to Class III and Class IV services, such as Assistants in Central Secretariat Service, Tax Inspectors in Central Board of Direct Taxes and Assistant Enforcement Officers have a probation period of two years.

 The probation period for state government jobs varies with the state.
-However, just like the central government, most state governments follow a probation period of two years.
+But, just like the central government, most state governments follow a probation period of two years.

-Just like in private sector jobs, you should take all precautions to complete your probation period successfully in government jobs as well.
-You should see it as a learning opportunity to take up the real responsibility of a permanent job.
+Just like in private sector jobs, you are required to take all precautions to complete your probation period successfully in government jobs as well.
+You are required to see it as a learning opportunity to take up the real responsibility of a permanent job.

 You are entitled to salary during the probation period.
 Your employment contract would dictate the terms of salary, leave entitlement and other employment benefits.

 Government jobs usually come with a fixed salary during the probation period, based on your pay grade.
-However, private sector companies have much more flexibility in their compensation policy.
-You should negotiate your salary and employment benefits like leave entitlement, health insurance and conveyance before accepting a job offer.
+But, private sector companies have much more flexibility in their compensation policy.
+Its better if you negotiate your salary and employment benefits like leave entitlement, health insurance and conveyance before accepting a job offer.

 Successful completion of probation period helps you secure a permanent position in the organisation, which in turn gives you better job security and employment benefits.

 Employers evaluate your suitability for a job during the probation period.
 They provide training and monitor your performance during this period.
 Your team lead or manager provides periodic feedback to help you perform better.
-At the end of the probation period, companies review your performance in order to decide whether you should be inducted into full-time employment.
+At the end of the probation period, companies review your performance to decide whether you require an induction to enter into full-time employment.
 Based on the result of such review, companies may recruit you as a regular employee, terminate the employment or extend your probation period.

 If your employer is satisfied that you are capable of handling your job responsibilities well, they would recruit you as a regular employee after the probation period.
 In addition to your productivity and performance, employers may also judge you on the basis of your interaction with other employees and your general attitude towards work and the workplace.